 - 1. While class 2 sees little improvement (no improvement in this particular example) in performance when class 1 traffic is below normal when the explicit maximum allocation algorithm is used, it sees better than normal performance under the Russian Dolls algorithm. - 2.
 Class 2 sees no degradation in performance when class 1 traffic is above normal when the explicit maximum allocation algorithm is used.
 In this example, with bandwidth constraints 6 + 7 < 15, class 1 and class 2 traffic are effectively being served by separate pools.
 Therefore, class 2 sees no preemption, and only class 3 is being preempted whenever necessary.
 This fact is confirmed by the Erlang loss formula: a load of 2.7 erlangs offered to 6 servers sees a 0.03692 blocking, a load of 3.5 erlangs offered to 7 servers sees a 0.03961 blocking.
-These blocking probabilities are exactly the same as the corresponding entries in Table 1: PB1 and PB2 for MaxAll. - 3.
-This is not the case in the Russian Dolls algorithm.
+These blocking probabilities are exactly the same as the corresponding entries in Table 1: PB1 and PB2 for MaxAll.

+3. This is not the case in the Russian Dolls algorithm.
 Here, the probability for class 2 to be preempted by class 1 is nonzero because of two effects.
 (1) Through the cascaded bandwidth arrangement, class 3 is protected somewhat from preemption.
-(2) Class 1 and class 2 traffic are sharing their bandwidth allocations to some extent.
+(2) Class 2 traffic is sharing a bandwidth constraint with class 1.
 Consequently, class 2 suffers when class 1 traffic increases.